Neil Carmichael (English politician)

-William Neil Carmichael (born 15 April 1961 in Hexham) is an English politician, and former Conservative Party Member of Parliament (MP) for Stroud from 2010 until 2017.

-In April 2019, Carmichael announced he had left the Conservatives.
-He subsequently joined Change UK and was an unsuccessful candidate for the party in the East of England constituency at the 2019 European Parliament election.
-In September 2019, he joined the Liberal Democrats.
+William Neil Carmichael (born 15 April 1961) is a British politician who served as the Member of Parliament (MP) for Stroud from 2010 until 2017.
+In April 2019, he announced he had left the Conservative Party; he subsequently joined Change UK for which he was an unsuccessful candidate in the East of England constituency at the 2019 European Parliament election.
+In September 2019, Carmichael joined the Liberal Democrats but left after one year.

 Earlier activities in politics

 Carmichael began his political career after being elected to Northumberland County Council in 1989, on which he served for four years.
 In the 1992 general election, he was the unsuccessful Conservative Party candidate for the parliamentary seat of Leeds East.
+He was also beaten contesting Leeds at the 1994 European Parliament elections.

 In 1999, Carmichael moved to Gloucestershire where he was selected to stand for Stroud in the 2001 general election, losing to the Labour Party's David Drew.
 He contested the seat again in the 2005 general election, losing again to Drew.